-By virtue of their appointment, Directors are under the following obligation:
+By virtue of their appointment, Directors are under the following obligations:

-- To gather information and prepare properly for each meeting session. - To attend and participate actively in meetings and the decision-making process. - To avoid the occurrence of any conflict of interest and notify the Board of any potential conflict of interest, where applicable, through the Secretary. - Not to undertake duties with competitor companies. - Not to use company information for private purposes. - Not to use the company's business opportunities for their own interests. - To maintain the confidentiality of any information received as a result of their appointment. - To abstain in any voting on resolutions that may affect them. - The Chairman:
+- To gather and prepare information properly for each meeting session. - To attend and participate actively in meetings and the decision-making process. - To avoid the occurrence of any conflict of interest and notify the Board of any potential conflict of interest, where applicable, through the Secretary. - Not to undertake duties with competitor companies. - Not to use company information for private purposes. - Not to use the company's business opportunities for their own interests. - To maintain the confidentiality of any information received as a result of their appointment. - To abstain in any voting on resolutions that may affect them.

+- The Chairman:

 In addition to the duties set out in law and in the Company Bylaws, the Chairman is the company's most senior executive, and as such is responsible for the effective management of the company, though always in accordance with the decisions and criteria established by the General Shareholders' Meeting and the Board of Directors.
-He/she is responsible for implementing the decisions taken by the company's administrative body, by virtue of the powers permanently delegated to him/her by the Board of Directors, which he represents in all its aspects.
+He/She is responsible for implementing the decisions made by the company's administrative body, by virtue of the powers permanently delegated to him/her by the Board of Directors, which he/she represents in all its aspects.
 The Chairman also has the casting vote on the Board of Directors.

-The position of chief executive falls on the Chairman.
-The measures adopted to prevent the accumulation of powers are:
+The Chairman also occupies the position of chief executive officer.
+The measures adopted to prevent the accumulation of powers are